alcy/perf-cal-2020/pcal20.md

 ### PDQ Model

-The white squares in Figure 1 (i.e., the calculated throughput X(N)) come from the queueing model shown schematically in Figure 2.
+The white squares in Figure 1 (i.e., the calculated throughput X(N)) come from the queueing representation shown schematically in Figure 2.

 Reading from left to right, the little bubbles in curly braces represent N user-threads and their associated think time, Z. For technical reasons, we set Z = 0 in this Tomcat model.
-User request flow rightward to a waiting line (the little boxes) labelled, W.
+User requests flow rightward to a waiting line (the little boxes) labelled, W.
-There, the requests wait to have their work done the Tomcat active threads, shown in the second set of curly braces.
+There, the requests wait to have their work performed by active Tomcat threads, shown in the second set of curly braces.
 The average service time of an active threads is 444 milliseconds (derived from the collected data on the EC2 instance).